spookylukey/django-views-the-right-way/source/thepattern.rst

 <DetailView comparison>`.

 But let's add a more realistic situation — we actually want some context data.
-Let's say it's just a single piece of information, like a title, using some generic 'page' template.
+Suppose it's just a single piece of information, like a title, using some generic 'page' template.

 FBV version: